Write Path

 - API call:

-- Autonomous split policy may remap hot ranges to child routes
+- Autonomous split policy may remap hot routes to child segments

 Writes become durable when flushed to segment files.
 Closing the index performs a flush.